You are here

 4. Speak Singlish

-Impress the locals by speaking Singlish, Singapore’s non-stardard variety of English mixed with various local languages and dialects.
+Impress the locals by speaking Singlish, Singapore’s non-standard variety of English mixed with various local languages and dialects.
 It has a unique grammatical structure and a single sentence can comprise English, Malay and Hokkien words.
 Here are a few popular Singlish phrases:

 • Lah (lah) – Used at the end of sentences for emphasis